GdKent/CHAL/CONTRIBUTING.md

 ---

-> 🧩 **In summary:**
+> **In summary:**  (Under Development)
 > - Work on a branch (never directly on `main`).
 > - Follow the coding standards.
 > - Run all tests before committing.
 > - Use clear, conventional commit messages.
 > - Submit PRs into `dev` for review and integration.

-Your contributions help make CHAL a rigorous, transparent, and collaborative platform for epistemic AI research.
+Your contributions help make CHAL a rigorous, transparent, and collaborative platform for epistemic and multi-agentic AI research.
 Thank you for helping build it!